PavelPll/Databases/S3_bucket/README.md

 # OBJECTIVE: Create AWS S3 bucket and use it for ETL Spark project.
 ## Create AWS S3 bucket
 AWS S3 bucket can be created directly using AWS account.
 Another option, I am using here, is the creation of the bucket directly from the code using the class [AmazonS3Client](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html).
 In order to get the required AWS_ACCESS_KEY and AWS_SECRET_KEY one has to create new IAM (Identity and Access Management) user in AWS account.
+Choose "Attach policies directly" then "AmazonS3FullAccess" then press "Create user".
+After user is created go to his "Security Credentials" and press "Create access key".